polyswarm/polyswarmd/README.md

 ## Introduction

-`polyswarmd` is a convenience daemon that provides a simple REST API for interacting with the PolySwarm marketplace.
+`polyswarmd` is a convenience daemon that provides a simple RPC API for interacting with the PolySwarm marketplace.
 Specifically, `polyswarmd` handles interaction with Ethereum and IPFS nodes on clients' behalf.

 ## Usage